ek-ok/neural-artistist/README.md

 # How to run

-You will need to download the pre-trained VGG19 model, [vgg19.npy](https://drive.google.com/open?id=1dvv0XiR1nmJVO06EdqLcesJoNYqIcPx7) on Google Driv eand place it to the root directory of `neural-artistist`.
+You will need to download the pre-trained VGG19 model, [vgg19.npy](https://drive.google.com/open?id=1dvv0XiR1nmJVO06EdqLcesJoNYqIcPx7) on Google Drive and place it to the root directory of `neural-artistist`.

 Then apply style to a content image by